dstndstn/ch_frb_io/README.md

     Related: we probably want to generalize the event counts (currently cumulative) to keep track of the event rate for some choice of timescale (say 10 sec).

+    Another possible improvement: another way of making events more granular is to bin them by source IP address.

+    One more!
+It would be nice to keep track of the fraction of intensity samples which are masked (either 0x00 or 0xff bytes), or missing.
+A natural place to put this counting is assembled_chunk::add_packet(), but this is a little nontrivial since it involves modifying assembly language kernels, so I haven't done it yet.

+  - Eventually it would be nice to do an end-to-end test of the FRB backend, by having a "simulator" node generate timestreams containing noise + FRB's, and sending them over the network.
+However, the current simulation code is too slow to do this!

+    The most important thing is to multithread the part of the code which simulates the timestream (e.g. we could have one rf_pipeline per beam, with outputs combined into a ring buffer which feeds the intensity_network_ostream).
+It may also help a little to write an assembly language packet encoding kernel (the correlator developers will probably do this eventually, so maybe we can just steal theirs).

+  - There are two ring buffer data structures in the network code, a udp_packet_ringbuf and an assembled_chunk_ringbuf.
+The udp_packet_ringbuf has been designed so that a fixed pool of buffers is recycled throughout the lifetime of the ring buffer, whereas the assembled_chunk_ringbuf continually frees and allocates buffers.
+It would be better to change the assembled_chunk_ringbuf to use a fixed buffer pool, in order to avoid the page-faulting cost of Linux malloc.

+  - There are Linux-specific system calls sendmmsg(), recvmmsg() which send/receive multiple UDP packets, avoiding the overhead of one system call per packet.
+Does this help speed things up, or help reduce packet drops?

   - In the full CHIME backend, do we want to pin the network and/or assembler threads to specific cores?
 Do we want to increase the scheduleing priority of these threads?